microtrain/bootcamp/03-BashScripting/01-Basics.md

 ### Summary

-In this exercise you learned how to
+In this exercise, we learned how to
 * concatenate two strings.